bar10dr/SevOmatic/README.md

 > -r [single/continous]
 >
+> Dictates if the application should run just once or keep running.
+This way you can elect to use Windows Task Scheduler or Linux crontab instead of having the application running constantly.
+>
 > Single = will run once and quit.
+>
 > Continous = Will keep running until manually stopped.
 Continous is on by default.
 >
 > Ex: dotnet run -- -r single